kingh0730/typst-cv-miku/data.typ

     ]
   )
   - Designed, implemented, and validated a new service for frequency management using C/C++, enabling cellular networks to support the new 5G standard.
-  - Optimized a deployed service, reducing its runtime complexity from exponential to polynomial.
+  - Optimized a deployed service using C/C++, reducing its runtime complexity from exponential to polynomial.

   #datedsubsection(
     align(left)[